-SFJFF39 is pleased to showcase award-winning and critically acclaimed films from around the world each year in the Bay Area.
-These Festival titles have already garnered national and international acclaim at premier film festivals.
+The San Francisco Jewish Film Festival is pleased to showcase award-winning and critically acclaimed films from around the world each year in the Bay Area.
+Read on for a full listing of SFJFF37 titles that have already garnered national and international acclaim.